Restricted developments in partizan misere game theory: Applications to specific games

-Hackenbush Sprigs is a particular case of Hackenbush.
+Hackenbush Sprigs is a particular case of the game of Hackenbush.
 The game can be seen as rows of blue, green and red dominoes where each row has exactly one green domino, which is the leftmost domino.
 A move of Left is to pick a blue or green domino and remove it with all dominoes of the same row to its right.
 Right plays similarly with red or green dominoes.
 Notice that any position of this game is dicot.
 The game is solved in~\cite{MckayMN}.
 The authors first show that all games are invertible by finding the canonical forms of all rows, modulo dicot games, and then finding the outcomes of sums of such positions.
+They end by showing no other simplification can be made, completely solving the game.